 - Share your diversity and inclusion values broadly with your organization constituents (if you haven’t yet done it);

-- Engage with a trainer about putting together a broad-based diversity and inclusion training.
+- Engage with a trainer about putting together a broad-based diversity and inclusion training – include a strong component focusing on implicit (or unconscious) bias.

 - If this is an organizational priority, encourage not just staff, but all volunteers, interns and board members to take the training – you will establish a new organizational culture fast – in less than one year, you will see a noticeable shift.